neopass/neopass/README.md

     const msg = 'password too short!'

     const validator: IValidator = {
-      // Any requested password stats will be passed to exec, in order.
+      // Any requested password info will be passed to exec, in order.
       request: ['length'],

       // The validation logic.